erikbryant/options/README.md

   favored.
 If there was no entry for Finnhub then it is queried from the web.
 This is slow and wasteful.
 Figure out how to poll for either being in the cache before going to the web.
 Or, write a backfill that polls Finnhub exclusively so that it never needs to flip to TradeKing on a second run.
-* If we run this on a Friday evening we still get data output for that day's expirations, which are no longer available.
-Either check the time of day to see if the market is still open or make the expiration flag a date range.
+Or, have it check the cache for either F or TK before making a call to the web.

 * Write a call seller tool
 * Have it check upcoming expiration and one subsequent to see if the subsequent expiration